 Janka hardness is a good indication of how well a wood species will resist denting and wear over time.
 For flooring and decking, dent resistance is particularly important.

-The test measures the dent resistance of wood by determining the force required to push a 0.444 inch diameter steel ball into a block of clear wood to a depth of 1/2 the ball's diameter.
-In the U.S., the result is stated as pounds/force (lbf) needed, usually in the form "xxxx janka".
-For example, the hardness of southern yellow longleaf pine is 870 janka, meaning it takes 870 pounds of force to sink the steel ball half way into the wood.
+The Janka scale ranks the dent resistance of wood as determined by measuring the force required to push a 0.444 inch diameter steel ball into a block of clear wood to a depth of 1/2 the ball's diameter.
+In the U.S., the result is stated as pounds/force (lbf) needed, usually in the form "xxxx Janka".
+For example, the hardness of southern yellow longleaf pine is 870 Janka, meaning it takes 870 pounds of force to sink the steel ball half way into the wood.
 The higher the number, the harder the wood.
 The test was adopted by the American Society for Testing and Measurement in 1927 as ASTM D 143.

 Hardness usually varies with the direction of the grain.
 If testing is done on the surface of a plank, with the force exerted perpendicular to the grain, the test is said to be of “side hardness.”
 This is the standard.
 End grain tests are unusual, but if done, the fact that it is an end hardness test must be stated in the results.
 End grain is usually more dent-resistant than side grain.
 Moisture content also affects the wood hardness.
 Wet wood is softer than dry wood.
 Tests are usually conducted with a moisture content of 12%, typical of air-dried wood.